MagGeo/MagGeo/README.md

 ### 6. Run MagGeo using the sample data.

-MagGeo can me excuted in the same terminal you have been installing the previuos steps.
-If you want to get familiar with what MagGeo does and get an annotated GPS trajectory using the data we have included as example (data folder), run:
+MagGeo can be excuted using the same terminal you have been using in the previous steps.
+If you want to get familiar with MagGeo and get an annotated GPS trajectory using the data we have included as an example (data folder), run the following command:

 ```
 poetry run python MagGeo_SA.py -p parameters/default.yml
 ```

-After some seconds MagGeo will ask for your VirES token, just copy and paste insde the terminal and hit Enter.
+After some seconds MagGeo will ask you for the VirES token, just copy and paste inside the terminal and hit Enter.

 ![1645097550377.png](image/README/1645097550377.png)